dedis/cothority/blscosi/README.md

 composition are defined by the leader.

 Ideally, we want to handle non-responding nodes, no matter where they are in the tree.
-If a leaf is failing, then it is ignored in the ftCoSi commitment.
+If a leaf is failing, then it is ignored in the blscosi commitment.
 If a sub-leader is non-responding, then the leader (root node) recreates the group by selecting another sub-leader from the group members.
 And finally, if the leader is failing, the protocol restarts using another leader.
 At the